AgoraIO/agora_doc_source/en-US/markdown/rte-sdk-legacy-api/channel_encryption_ios.md

         self.showAlert(title: "Error", message: "enableEncryption call failed: \(ret), please check your params") }
       ```

 ## Reference

 ### Sample project

-Agora provides an open-source sample project that implements [built-in encryption](https://github.com/AgoraIO/API-Examples/blob/dev/3.6.200/iOS/APIExample/Examples/Advanced/StreamEncryption/StreamEncryption.swift) on GitHub.
+Agora provides an open-source sample project that implements the [built-in media encryption](https://github.com/AgoraIO/API-Examples/blob/dev/3.6.200/iOS/APIExample/Examples/Advanced/StreamEncryption/StreamEncryption.swift) on GitHub.
 You can try the demo and view the source code.

 <a name="othermethods"></a>